 With this option, you will see a deployment completed banner if Gearset is able to complete the planned deployment steps, regardless of how many records are deployed.

 Stop deploying remaining records

 As soon as Gearset hits a deployment error, the deployment will stop.
 Any remaining records will not be deployed.

-With this option, you'll see the deployment failed banner if Gearset encounters any errors or was not able to deploy all of your records.
+With this option, you'll see a deployment failed banner if Gearset encounters any errors or was not able to deploy all of your records.

 How are data deployment errors displayed?

-If you set Gearset to stop on deployment errors, only the first step which encounters an issue will display the deployment errors.
-Subsequent steps which were not carried out will be marked as cancelled.
+If you set Gearset to stop on deployment errors, only the first step that encounters an issue will display the deployment error(s).
+Subsequent steps that were not carried out will be marked as cancelled.